UniversityOfPlymouth-Electronics/Embedded-Systems/level4/readme.md

 Labs will contain interactive elements.
 Participating in these is important.

 ## Lectures
-Each week there is a lecture, which often includes live recorded demos.
+Each week there is a lecture, which often includes live recorded demo's.
 By the time you read this, the first lecture will have been delivered and recorded.

 If you did not manage to attend the lecture for this week, please ensure you catch up via the video hosted on the [DLE](https://dle.plymouth.ac.uk).